 Buy yourself a set of unique Bream Head themed cards.
 Local artist Terri Fitzgibbon created beautiful custom artwork for the 2021 BHCT calendars.
 This year, we are bringing those images back by popular demand in the form of 175×120 size high-quality greeting cards.

 All images relate specifically to the Bream Head/ Te Whara area.
-The greeting cards are available in two sets of 6 cards for $15 each, envelopes included.
+The greeting cards are available in a set of 10 for $20, envelopes included.

 They are also a great gift.
-You can buy them at Smith & Local (Parua Bay) or at Northland Hospitality at Lower Dent Street or you can contact us directly via email
+You can buy them by contacting us via email